XOYZ69/school_reports/README.md

   1. Firtly make sure you've installed all requirements.
   2. After that you need a `reports.json` file.
 This file is your base file for all your reports and lies in the main directory of the software if you did not change the config.
-  3. With that said please review the file `config.py` in `modules/config.py` and change the respective values to your needs.
+  3. With that said please review the file `report_data.config` in `data/config` and change the respective values to your needs.
-  4. If everything is working correctly try to run `python setup.py BUILD` for the console variant or `python setup.py --gui` for the GUI variant.
+  4. If everything is working correctly try to run `python setup.py --build` for the console variant or `python setup.py --gui` for the GUI variant.
   5. After a successful build there should be a `.pdf` file in your main directory.

 ## Information & Tips